Find Affordable College Courses

 Morgantown, WV

-Our analysis found West Virginia University to be the most popular school for mechanical engineering students who want to pursue a bachelor’s degree in West Virginia.
-Located in the small city of Morgantown, WVU is a public college with a fairly large student population.
+Our 2023 rankings named West Virginia University the most popular school in West Virginia for mechanical engineering students working on their bachelor’s degree.
+Located in the city of Morgantown, WVU is a public college with a very large student population.

 Women make up 9% of the ME majors at the school.